 Google has the right not to provide calling or connections to any telephone numbers, at its sole discretion.
 Unserved numbers may include, but are not limited to certain geographical locations, special service numbers, satellite telephony services and other call-forwarding services.

 Google Voice provides a function that allows you to record individual telephone conversations.
 The laws regarding the notice and notification requirements of such recorded conversations vary from state to state.
-You are responsible for applying the local laws in the relevant jurisdiction when using this feature.
+You're responsible for applying the local laws in the relevant jurisdiction when using this feature.

-Users may purchase prepaid credit to be used for Google Voice services.
-Google will be under no obligation to offer any refunds or reimbursement for the purchase price of such prepayment.
-Use of minutes is billed in one-minute increments.
+You may purchase prepaid credits to be used for Google Voice services.
+Google is under no obligation to offer any refunds or reimbursements for the purchase price of such prepayment.
+Usage of minutes is billed in one-minute increments.
 Prepaid credits are billed at the time of purchase.

-Unless prohibited by law, any outbound calling credit that you have purchased will expire six months from the most recent date of use and may not be transferred.
+Unless prohibited by law, any outbound calling credit that you've purchased expires six months from the most recent date of use, and may not be transferred.

-Calling credit may be used for calls made using the Service and/or for calls made using the 'Call phone' feature in Hangouts.
+Calling credit may be used for calls made using the Service.

-Calls made to, and received from, phone numbers in the United States and other countries are routed through, and provided by, various regulated and licensed partners.
+Calls placed to, and received from, phone numbers in the United States and other countries/regions are routed through, and provided by, various regulated and licensed partners.

-The Google Voice service is provided by Google Voice, Inc., a subsidiary of Google Inc.
+The Google Voice service is provided by Google Voice, Inc., a subsidiary of Google LLC.